|CPU:||AMD Athlon64 3000+ Venice|

-The last test "JEDEC DDR-400A" is for comparison with a generic DDR module running at JEDEC standard timings.
+For comparison, the test "JEDEC DDR400A" shows a generic DDR module running at JEDEC standard timings.

 |CPU Clock &|

-For easier comparison with other modules, we set a maximum voltage of 3.1V and tested until we found the highest clock frequency and fastest timings for this memory.
+For an easier comparison with other modules, we set a maximum voltage of 3.1V and tested until we found the highest clock frequency and fastest timings for this memory.
 The benchmarks Everest Read, Everest Write and Quake 3 were run.
-We then calculated the performance increase in percent compared to some standard DDR-400 memory running at JEDEC standard timings (2.5-3-3-8).
+We then calculated the performance increase in percent compared to some standard DDR400 memory running at JEDEC DDR400A (2.5-3-3-8).
 The average percentage of the three benchmarks is listed in following table: